 The design of the Regents Exam in English Language Arts (Common Core) includes criteria documents, guidelines, and forms that can be used in various instructional capacities.
 Details of the potential instructional use for these documents can be found at the links below.

 Item Writing and Review Criteria:

-Sample questions from the Regents Exam in English Language Arts (Common Core) are provided in this document to model ways classroom instruction might be shaped to ensure students meet the demands of the CCLS in English Language Arts.
+Sample questions released prior to the Regents Exam in English Language Arts (Common Core) are provided in this document to model ways classroom instruction might be shaped to ensure students meet the demands of the CCLS in English Language Arts.